-Some travel trailers only offer sleeping space, while others include small kitchens or even a shower.
+Some travel trailers only offer sleeping space, while others include small kitchens or showers.
 Fifth-wheel trailers are much larger (especially those with slide-outs) and can be compared to motorhomes in size but without the driving cab area.

-Other smaller towables include toy haulers, which can carry a motorcycle or ATV, and pop-ups, which are basically smaller travel trailers that can be towed by almost any size vehicle.
+Other smaller towables include toy haulers, which can carry a motorcycle or ATV, and pop-ups, smaller travel trailers that can be towed by almost any vehicle.

-How to Book an RV Online with RVshare
+How to Book an RV Online [Step-by-Step Guide]

-Now that we’ve gone over all the basics when it comes to determining what kind of RV to rent, let’s get into the details of online booking.
+Now that we’ve gone over all the basics for determining what kind of RV to rent, let’s get into online booking details.
 Renting an RV has come a long way in terms of simplicity and efficiency, and using RVshare is as easy as booking a hotel room on your favorite travel website.

 You can create an account on RVshare in seconds by connecting your Facebook, Google, or Apple account.
-Once you’ve signed up, you can go to your dashboard, where you’ll be able to see all of your upcoming trips, days until your next check-in, payments made, and any payments due.
+Once you’ve signed up, you can go to your dashboard to see all of your upcoming trips, days until your next check-in, payments made, and any payments due.
 Don’t forget to verify your e-mail and create a password once you’ve made your account.

 You also have an RVshare inbox where you can communicate with RV owners.
-It’s a very user-friendly and simple RV rental booking software that anyone can use with ease.
+It’s a very user-friendly and simple RV rental booking software that anyone can easily use.

 2. Search for rentals by location